 What are the benefits of following the Asset Lifecycle Management Process?

 Following an IT Asset Lifecycle Management process can provide several advantages, such as cost savings, improved security, increased efficiency, reduced IT costs, increased flexibility, and enhanced ability to scale quickly.

 What is the purpose of IT asset lifecycle management?

 IT Asset Lifecycle Management aims to effectively manage and maintain an organization's IT assets throughout its entire lifecycle, from procurement and planning to retirement and decommissioning.
 This includes budgeting, forecasting, identifying the right vendors, setting up, configuring, installing, training users, monitoring, providing helpdesk and technical support, troubleshooting, resolving issues, and decommissioning assets securely.

-What are the four phases of asset lifecycle?
+What are the four phases of the asset lifecycle?